2024–25 UConn Huskies women's basketball team: Recruiting class of 2025

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2025 Player Commits".
+ESPN.
+Archived from the original on January 20, 2025.
+Retrieved January 20, 2025.;

 Coaching

 Hall of Fame head coach Geno Auriemma and Hall of Fame associate head coach Chris Dailey returned for their 40th season.
 Assistant coach Jamelle Elliott was a UConn assistant coach from 1998 to 2009 and returned after a nine-year head coaching stint at Cincinnati.
 Assistant coach Morgan Valley was the head coach of the Hartford Hawks when hired by the Huskies.
 Elliott and Valley are both former UConn players.
 Tonya Cardoza, another former Huskies assistant, returned to UConn in 2023 after serving as Temple's head coach for 15 years.
 In 2023, UConn announced Ben Kantor was promoted to assistant coach from his previous staff position serving as the team's video coordinator since 2015.
-The November 20 home victory against Fairleigh Dickinson was Auriemma's 2017th, making him the winningest head coach in NCAA history.
+The November 20 home victory against Fairleigh Dickinson was Auriemma's 1217th, making him the winningest head coach in NCAA history.